On successful completion of the module, students will be able to:

 Further details relating to assessment

 Post session activities submitted through Moodle will facilitate ongoing formative assessment opportunities via lecturer or peer feedback, these may include responses to case studies, quizzes, forum posts or blogs and self-assessment.
-One draft opportunity will be provided for each assessment task with feedback provided at least one week prior to summative submission.
+One draft opportunity will be provided for the case study with feedback provided at least one week prior to summative submission.

 Case Study Report: You will write a 1500-word case study report.
-You will be able to choose from a range of different case studies and you will discuss how one social factor and one social theory supports your understanding of an individual or family’s current health and wellbeing situation.
-You will consider the impact of health inequality and social justice, using health data to support your arguments and discuss your role in promoting inclusive culturally informed care and anti-discriminatory practice.
+You will be able to choose from a range of different case studies, and you will discuss how psychosocial concepts support your understanding of an individual’s or family's current health and wellbeing situation.
+You will consider the impact of health inequality and social justice, using health data to support your arguments and discuss your role in promoting inclusive, culturally informed care and anti-discriminatory practice.

-The assessments will allow you to demonstrate knowledge and understanding of concepts and theories relevant to social and psychological aspects of health, wellbeing and illness as applied to nursing practice.
+The assessment will allow you to demonstrate knowledge and understanding of concepts and theories relevant to social and psychological aspects of health, wellbeing and illness as applied to nursing practice.

 Level - 4